-Professor Dickinson practiced with the Real Estate Group at Reed Smith LLP (Pittsburgh), where he concentrated on all aspects of real estate development and litigation, specifically focusing on land use, zoning, economic development, landlord-tenant and eminent domain.
-While at the firm, he founded and coordinated the Reed Smith Housing Rights Project, a pro bono initiative advocating on behalf of indigent tenants in eviction proceedings in Allegheny County in collaboration with the Neighborhood Legal Services Association.
+Prior to joining the academy, Professor Dickinson practiced law at Reed Smith LLP (Pittsburgh), where he concentrated on all aspects of real estate development and litigation, and founded and coordinated the firm's Housing Rights Project, a pro bono initiative advocating on behalf of indigent tenants in eviction proceedings in Allegheny County in collaboration with the Neighborhood Legal Services Association.

 Landowners' FCC Dilemma: Rereading the Supreme Court's Armstrong Opinion After the Third Circuit's DePolo Ruling